freedomofpress/encryption-works/encryption_works.md

 In 1991, cryptographer Phil Zimmermann developed [Pretty Good Privacy](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) (PGP), email encryption software that he intended for peace activists to use while organizing in the anti-nuclear movement.

 Today, PGP is a company that sells proprietary encryption software.
 [OpenPGP](http://openpgp.org/) is the open protocol that defines how PGP encryption works, and [GnuPG](http://www.gnupg.org/) (GPG for short) is free software, and is totally compatible with the proprietary version.
-GPG is much more popular than PGP today because it's free for everyone to download, and cypherpunks trust it more because it's open source.
+GPG is much more popular than PGP today because it's free for everyone to download, and cypherpunks trust it more because it's open-source.
 The terms PGP and GPG are often used interchangably.

 Unfortunately, the standard is notoriously hard to use, as evidenced by Glenn Greenwald initially being [unable](http://www.huffingtonpost.com/2013/06/10/edward-snowden-glenn-greenwald_n_3416978.html?1370895818) to set it up and talk securely with Edward Snowden.
 However, once you're in the habit of using it regularly, it gets easier.